stormcenter/ComfyUI-AutoSplitGridImage/README.md

 ## Features

-- Intelligent column splitting using edge detection
+- Customizable splitting methods for both rows and columns
-- Uniform row splitting for consistent horizontal divisions
+- Choice between edge detection and uniform division for each axis
-- Customizable number of rows and columns
+- Adjustable number of rows and columns
 - Preview image with grid lines
 - Outputs both the preview image and individual grid cells